ilylabs/ilylabs.github.io/_projects/ComplexMats-prediction.md

     <a href=""><img src="/assets/images/projects/ComplexMats/efep.gif"></a>
     <a href=""><img src="/assets/images/projects/ComplexMats/chitosan.gif"></a>
 </figure>
 The animation on the left presents the evolution of the deformation along the vertical direction for a 3D printed EFEP (fluoropolymer) dogbone under tensile (vertical) loading.
 This material exhibits a final strain of more than 300% during a tensile test, and with DIC it is possible to quantify the different behavior of various areas of the specimen during the test.
+This work was done with [Yahya Abderrafai](https://www.linkedin.com/in/yahya-abderrafai-5207953b/?originalSubdomain=ca) and [Charlotte Weever](https://www.linkedin.com/in/charlotte-weever-1117307b/) for 3D-TRIP.
 The animation on the right presents a contour plot of the strain along the principal direction of a pre-cracked chitosan *(thick)* film.
-It is possible to quantify the strain at the tip of the crack although the experiment was quite challenging because the film was transparent. (an extremely fine speckle pattern was also necessary)
+It is possible to quantify the strain at the tip of the crack although the experiment was quite challenging because the film was transparent (an extremely fine speckle pattern was also necessary).
+This work was done in collaboration with [Qinghua Wu](https://www.linkedin.com/in/qinghua-wu-90968210b/).
 {: style="text-align: center; font-size:13px; font-style: italic;"}

 Although DIC is an extremely interesting method for full field characterization of heterogeneous materials, it is still a limited method.
 Current DIC algorithms are limited around cracks and discontinuities that are often always part of heterogeneous materials.